john-moa/Projects/README.md

 * In 2023, parking demand dropped to 2,278 requests, representing a 56.5% decrease from the 2022 high, yet still 74.8% higher than 2021, showing sustained growth in infrastructure use compared to post spiked levels.

-* The 4 Star Resort & Hotel accounted for approximately 73% of total parking requests in 2022, indicating higher guest reliance on parking amenities at the resort location.
+* The 4 Star Resort & Hotel accounted for approximately 73% of total parking requests in 2022, indicating higher guest reliance on parking availabilties at the resort location.

 * These patterns closely track with peak guest periods, suggesting that parking demand is seasonal and operationally significant, particularly during high traffic months when infrastructure strain is likely at its highest.